 Quality of Service (QoS) manages data traffic to reduce packet loss, latency, and jitter on the network.
 For more information, see Quality of service.
 The following are two ways to view the Quality-of-Service (QoS) report:

 Summary View: Summary view provides an overview of bandwidth consumption across all types of traffic - real-time, interactive, bulk, and control across the network and per site.

 Real-time: Used for low latency, low bandwidth, time-sensitive traffic.
 Real-time applications are time sensitive but don’t really need high bandwidth (for example voice over IP).
 Real-time applications are very sensitive to latency and jitter, but can tolerate some loss.

 Interactive: Used for interactive traffic with low to medium latency requirements and low to medium bandwidth requirements.
 Interactive applications involve human input in the form of mouse clicks or cursor moves.
 The interaction is typically between a client and a server.
 The communication might not need high bandwidth but is sensitive to loss and latency.
 However, server to client does need high bandwidth to transfer graphical information, which might not be sensitive to loss.

 Bulk: Used for high bandwidth traffic that can tolerate high latency.
 Applications that handle file transfer and need high bandwidth are categorized as bulk class.
 These applications involve very little human interference and are mostly handled by the systems themselves.

 Control: Used to transfer control packets that contain routing, scheduling, and link statistics information.

-This report is available at site level where the user can view QOS statistics based on virtual path between two sites.
+This report is available at the site level where the user can view QOS statistics based on virtual path between two sites.
 For more information see Site reports.